handlebars-lang/docs/src/api-reference/helpers.md

 parameter.

 - `lookupProperty(object, propertyName)`: a function that returns an "own property" of an object.
-Whitelists specified in `allowedProtoProperties` and `allowedProtoMethods` are respected by this functions.
+Whitelists specified in `allowedProtoProperties` and `allowedProtoMethods` are respected by this function.
 Example:

   <ExamplePart examplePage="/examples/helper-lookup-property.md" show="preparationScript" />